Snow Halation: Background

 Love Live!
 School Idol Project was first announced in the July 2010 issue of ASCII Media Works' Dengeki G's Magazine, which revealed that the magazine would be collaborating with the anime studio Sunrise and the music label Lantis to co-produce it.
 Love Live! officially began with the August 2010 issue of Dengeki G's Magazine, which introduced the story, characters, and a more detailed explanation of the project.
 Takahiro Yamada made his professional debut as a composer in 2009, with "Good Smile Season" by Natsuko Aso, and one of the songs he composed for Lantis was later chosen to be the debut single "Bokura no Live Kimi to no Life" (僕らのLIVE 君とのLIFE, Our Live, Life with You) for the then-unnamed idol group at the center of Love Live!.

 Shortly before the release of "Bokura no Live Kimi to no Life" in August 2010, the September 2010 issue of Dengeki G's Magazine sold on July 30 announced that the second single for the idol group was planned for release in December 2010, and Yamada was again chosen to compose it.
 Additionally, the same issue gave readers the chance to participate in an online mobile phone popularity contest to rank the idol group members, which influenced the positions of the idols in the anime music video produced by Sunrise.
 For example, the idol who ranked first would be in the center position in the front row in the music video that followed.
-It was announced on September 10 that the center position had been awarded to Honaka Kōsaka (Emi Nitta).
+It was announced on September 10 that the center position had been awarded to Honoka Kōsaka (Emi Nitta).
 Also, the rest of the cast members who had previously been kept secret were unveiled in the November 2010 issue of Dengeki G's Magazine sold on September 30.
 Fans also determined the name of the idol group, ultimately choosing the name μ's (/mjuz/, muse) revealed in the January 2011 issue of Dengeki G's Magazine sold on November 30.